-We’ve already mentioned how companies bring projects to the table, but they have a deeper role beyond dropping off work at Practicum by Yandex’s doorstep.
+We’ve already mentioned how companies bring projects to the table, but they have a deeper role beyond dropping off work at Practicum’s doorstep.
 The companies that bring Apiary projects to students clearly communicate their expectations and feelings after the fact.

 During the project, students have to attend at least two webinars for the company they’re working with.
 In the first webinar, the company briefs the students on the project and allows them to ask any questions.
 In the closing webinar after the project is finished, companies provide polite, yet honest feedback on each student’s performance.

 These companies also often review each student’s work on their LinkedIn page.
 This feedback shows prospective employers that students have experience working for real companies, and it gives those employers an idea of what to expect from the students.